 - Samsung Gear Fit 2: Fit up, look sharp

-- Best fitness trackers 2017: The best activity bands available to buy today
+- Best fitness tracker: The best activity bands available to buy today

 One of the major differences is the addition of water resistance up to 5ATM (so, about 164 feet).
 That means you should be able to wear the Gear Fit 2 Pro whether you sweat a lot or plan on swimming.
 Speaking of swimming, the watch comes with the Speedo app so that you can track your laps.
 There’s also a buckle strap to help keep the device in place.
 Other than that, the device isn't much different.